 The pan flute's ancient history makes one thing very clear: for almost all of its history, the pan flute has not been a thing of the prominent, but of the "average Joes and Janes" who, liking the sound of the wind blowing through the reed and bamboo thickets of the world, decided to build their own pan flute, and enjoy themselves playing it.
 In the realization of this historically accurate "average person / pan flute" relationship is to be found the true nature of the instrument.
 The incredible diversity of the pan flute forms to be found worldwide, and the diverse origins of the people who have built and played them throughout history, overwhelmingly bears witness to this.
 This is in stark contrast to the compartmentalization of more recent years.
 When I examine the historical evidence, I can only arrive at this conclusion: The pan flute is not a thing of one person, one name, one people, or one nation - it is a thing of all humankind.

-For anyone wishing to explore the international pan flute community with ease, the Hall of Panflutists is the resource that makes this possible.
-This page is the result of many years of work collecting online information on panflutists and their activities around the world.
-I also update this resource regularly, assuring that the Hall of Panflutists remains useful, as well as containing the latest links and panflutist listings to be found anywhere on the Internet.
+For anyone wishing to explore the international pan flute community with ease, the Hall of Panflutists is the place.
+This page is the result of many years of work collecting information on panflutists worldwide.
+I also update this resource regularly, assuring that the Hall of Panflutists remains useful, as well as containing the latest pan flute listings.
 I also encourage anyone with an idea for a new Hall of Panflutists link, to e-mail me!